How to arrange a funeral

 - Any catering requirements for after the service

-The type of funeral may limit some of the decisions you make, for example you can’t use a wood coffin if you are having a green funeral, or the person who has died may only be able to wear certain types of clothing if being cremated but your funeral director will help you with this.
+The type of funeral may limit some of the decisions you make, for example you can’t use a veneered coffin if you are having a green funeral, or the person who has died may only be able to wear certain types of clothing if being cremated but your funeral director will help you with this.

-And becoming more popular is a cremation without a funeral, these are funerals without a service and whilst might not be for everyone, they could be helpful to those on lower budgets and or have no family.
+One option which is growing in poularity is a cremation without a funeral.
+With this alternative to a traditional funeral there is no service so no one in attendance.
+Whilst this might not be suitable for everyone, it could be helpful to people who are on lower budgets or have no family.